chris-pearce/scally/README.md

 #### Example architecture

-Here's an example of the architecture explained above, assuming you contain all of your CSS in a folder called `css` and if Scally is installed via the default Bower install (`bower install westfieldlabs/scally`) in your `css` folder.
+Here is an example of the architecture mentioned just above, assuming you contain all of your CSS in a folder called `css` and if Scally is installed via the default Bower install in your `css` folder.

     css
     |   style.scss